This is Japan’s fall spectacular! Come see the stunning and colorful autumn foliage viewing spots around Fukuoka.2020.10.30

 The beautiful autumn foliage arch and leaf carpet of Kamado Shrine

 Lying at the foot of 830m-high Mt.
 Homan, Dazaifu’s Kamado Shrine is worshipped for love and match-making, exorcising ill fortune that exists in an inauspicious direction, and protection against evil.
 The mountain is famous for being completely covered in autumn foliage, and particularly for the “Maple tunnel” near the steps on the approach to the shrine where a thicket of maple trees stands.
 Toward the end of the season, the approach to the shrine is covered in fallen leaves, creating a “Maple carpet”.
 The shrine area is lit up at night, offering a completely different look from during the day.
-The Maple Festival, held during the koyo season, is an occasion for enjoying concerts, local foods and sweet treats.

 - Fukuoka City Neighborhoods